 On this page we explain what Pension Credit is, how you may qualify for it and how much it is worth

 Pension Credit is a benefit for anyone who has reached the qualifying age and has a relatively low income.
 You may get it even if you have some savings and modest retirement income.
 It can be paid on top of your state retirement pension.
+If you have built up a pot of money through a defined contribution pension, how and when you choose to draw money out of it will affect the amount of Pension Credit you can receive.
+Further details on how your pension affects your Pension Credit entitlement can be found on GOV.UK Pension freedoms and DWP benefits.

 This is the part of Pension Credit that guarantees you a minimum level of income.
 Should you qualify, the standard minimum you are guaranteed is: